TESS Stellar Rotation up to 80 days in the Southern Continuous Viewing Zone

 The SPOC pipeline \citep{Jenkins2016} was initially used to calibrate the TESS FFIs and generate TPFs and light curves for all two-minute cadence targets. \citet{Caldwell2020} more recently used the SPOC pipeline to create TPFs and light curves for FFI targets, providing the TESS-SPOC light curves on MAST.

 \citet{Caldwell2020} selected a maximum of ten thousand targets per CCD from the TIC for a maximum of 40,000 stars in the SCVZ.
 For each CCD, the selection order was (1) all two-minute cadence targets; (2) potentially high-value planet host candidates with $H$ magnitude $\leq 10$ or distance $\leq 100$ pc, flux contamination $\leq 50\%$, and TESS magnitude $Tmag \leq 16$; (3) field star targets brighter than $Tmag \leq 13.5$, log surface gravity $\geq 3.5$ (CGS units), and flux contamination $\leq 20\%$.
 The depth $Tmag \leq 13.5$ was chosen to ensure sufficient signal-to-noise.
-We estimated the 6-hour CDPP of our custom TESS-SPOC light curves to be about 4,000 ppm at $Tmag = 13.5$.
-At this faint limit, a 5$\sigma$ detection should vary at the 2\% level.
-About 0.3\% of \textit{Kepler} rotators varied at this level \citep{Santos2019, Santos2021}.
+We estimated the 6-hour {combined differential photometric precision \citep[CDPP,][]{Christiansen2012}} of our custom TESS-SPOC light curves to be about {400 ppm at $Tmag = 13.5$.
+At this faint limit, a 5$\sigma$ detection should vary at the 0.2\% level.
+About 25\% of \textit{Kepler} rotators varied at or above this level \citep{Santos2019, Santos2021}.}

 TESS-SPOC computed photometric apertures using the same module as was used for \textit{Kepler}.
 Briefly, the module uses a synthetic FFI produced from the input catalog and the real pixel response function to compute the optimal aperture for each target. \citet{Caldwell2020} detail the full FFI target selection, \citet{Jenkins2016} describe the SPOC pipeline, and \citet{Smith2016} outline the aperture selection.
 The TESS-SPOC pipeline has produced TPFs, which include target apertures, for all sectors in year 1.
 We queried all TPFs available for our sample, yielding time-series images and photometric apertures for 38,215 targets.